 A few improvements we’ve made:

 1. I realized that after reading Allie Casazza’s blog and the book Simplicity Parenting by Payne that minimalism positively affects kids.
-I didn’t realize this was true except that after decluttering Round 1 last year, my kids played very well by themselves, and my twins even have improved a lot in this area though they just turned 2.
+I didn’t realize this was true until after decluttering Round 1 last year, my kids started to played very well by themselves, and my twins even have improved a lot in this area though they just turned 2.
 We have been working on acquiring open-ended toys.
 Last year, the old toys thrown out were replaced by other similar toys.
 Now old toys are being replaced by more creative toys like Grimm’s, unit blocks and just plain wood bowls and scoops for sensory bins etc. Now, SG takes big issue with this because it seems like my consumerism has no end, but I actually do feel like there is a sort of closure to our old life.
 Yes, I will still indulge here and there but I’m not as concerned about my kids having to have a certain amount of presents for Christmas, birthdays, or other holidays.

 I am a little worried that I’ll be perceived as being wasteful because we have a lot of toys, mostly gifts, being sold or donated, so after a big toy purge, I will in the future just store away things so that they are a least out of sight.
 Then maybe people including my husband and kids will realize they haven’t missed out by having “that one toy” (with batteries that I hate so much).
 Then we’ll have to do a Round 3 purge when toys aren’t asked for anymore.